lyteword/chspurgeon-tod/volume-4/psalm-79.md

 III.
 Resolution formed.

-1\.To give thanks for ever.
+1\.
+To give thanks for ever.

-2\.To transmit his praise to generations following.— *G. R*
+2\.
+To transmit his praise to generations following.— *G. R*

 ## Works Upon The Seventy-Ninth Psalm